Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Old Calton Burial Ground| ©Herbert Fran

-This Edinburgh ghost tour continues to Old Calton Burial Ground, one of the city's most impressive cemeteries located at the foot of Calton Hill.
+This Edinburgh ghost tour continues to Old Calton Burial Ground, one of the most impressive cemeteries in the city located at the foot of Calton Hill.

 It is a space surrounded by silence, where the melancholic tombstones of the deceased mingle with nature, which introduces us into that gloomy atmosphere so conducive to continue listening to mysterious and ghostly stories.